jeroenvandisseldorp/ksml/docs/tutorials/intermediate/joins.md

     {% include "../../definitions/intermediate-tutorial/joins/processor-stream-stream-join-working.yaml" %}
     ```

-### How This Example Works

-This example demonstrates stream-stream joins with time windows by tracking user shopping behavior:

-- **Joins on**: User ID - correlates all activities by the same user
-- **Time Window**: 30 minutes - captures clicks and purchases that occur within 30 minutes of each other
-- **Business Value**: Understand the user's journey - what products they browsed before making ANY purchase

-For example, a user might:

-1. Click on shoes at 2:00 PM
-2. Click on a shirt at 2:05 PM
-3. Click on a jacket at 2:10 PM
-4. Purchase the shirt at 2:15 PM

-This join captures that browsing pattern, showing that viewing multiple products led to a purchase, even if the purchased item wasn't the first one clicked.

-### Time Window Configuration
+### Key Configuration Points

-Stream-stream joins require careful window configuration:
+The aim here is to show how time windows must be used to correlate events from different streams.
+The configuration demonstrates:

 - **timeDifference**: 30m - Maximum time gap between correlated events
+- **Window Stores**: Both streams need stores with `retainDuplicates: true`
-- **windowSize**: 60m - Must be 2 × timeDifference to buffer events from both streams
+- **Window Size**: Must be `2 × timeDifference` (60m) to buffer events from both streams
-- **retention**: 65m - Must be (2 × timeDifference) + grace period for state cleanup
+- **Retention**: Must be `2 × timeDifference + grace` (65m) for proper state cleanup
-- **grace**: 5m - Allows late-arriving events to still be processed
+- **Grace Period**: 5m allowance for late-arriving events

-The window ensures we only correlate recent activities while managing memory efficiently.
+This configuration ensures events are only correlated within a reasonable time frame while managing memory efficiently.

 ## Stream-Table Join

-Join a stream of orders with a table of customer data to enrich orders with customer information.

-Since Kafka Streams joins operate on keys, we need to:
+Stream-table joins enrich streaming events with the latest state from a changelog table.
+This pattern is common for adding reference data to events.

+### Use Case: Order Enrichment

+Enrich order events with customer information by joining the orders stream with a customers table.

+**Implementation Challenge:** Orders naturally use order_id as the key, but joining requires customer_id.
+The solution uses a three-step pattern:

-1. **Rekey orders to customer_id** - Orders arrive keyed by order_id, but we need customer_id to join
+1. **Rekey** orders from order_id to customer_id
-2. **Join with customers table** - Enriches each order with customer details
+2. **Join** with the customers table
-3. **Rekey back to order_id** - Restore the natural key for downstream processing
+3. **Rekey** back to order_id for downstream processing

 ??? info "Producer: Orders (click to expand)"